Jordan-z5214614/IT-Project-GROUPNAME/Lego Design (optional)/README.md

 Buying the lego sets can be done using the designs in the files "Low-Cost-Power-Plant.lxf" or the "High-Cost-Power-Plant.lxf" through the official LEGO site: https://www.lego.com/en-us/ldd

-Alternatively you can view the pictures for the high and low cost designs and recreate or create similar designs using your own lego pieces.
+Alternatively you can view the pictures for the high and low cost designs and recreate similar designs using your own lego pieces or other resources.